American Head & Neck Society

 PROGRAM DESCRIPTION

-Overview: The Head and Neck Oncology Fellowships at Johns Hopkins began in 1986.
+Overview: The Head and Neck Oncology Fellowship at Johns Hopkins began in 1986.
 It received approval of the American Head and Neck Society in 1993.
-The objective of the Head and Neck Surgical Oncology Fellowship at Johns Hopkins is to promote and develop leaders in the field of Academic Head and Neck Oncology.
+The objective of the Head and Neck, Oncologic Skull Base, and Reconstructive Surgery Fellowship at Johns Hopkins is to promote and develop leaders in the field of Academic Head and Neck Oncology.
 Emphasis is on broad clinical training including all aspects of head and neck surgical oncology.

-Objectives: The objective of the Head and Neck Surgical Oncology Fellowship at Johns Hopkins is to promote and develop leaders in the field of Academic Head and Neck Oncology.
-During the clinical year, fellows will participate in clinical and surgical care of patients within the faculty practices, but will also have an individual, mentored clinical surgical practice.
-Fellows completing the program will have finely honed skills in surgical diagnosis and treatment of tumors of the head and neck.
-Training will cover the entire gamut of head and neck surgery including endocrine, robotic, skull base, and minimally-invasive approaches.
+Objectives: The objective of the Head and Neck, Oncologic Skull Base and Reconstructive Fellowship at Johns Hopkins is to promote and develop leaders in the field of Academic Head and Neck Oncology.
+During the clinical year, fellows will participate in clinical and surgical care of patients within the faculty practices in an apprenticeship model, but will also have an individual, mentored clinical surgical practice.
+Fellows completing the program will have finely honed skills in surgical diagnosis and treatment of tumors of the head and neck and reconstruction (if desired).
+Training will cover the entire gamut of head and neck surgery including endocrine, robotic, skull base, minimally invasive and reconstructive approaches.
+Interested fellows can also get training in free flap and pedicled reconstruction as well as open and endoscopic (if desired) skull base surgery.

 Strengths: We offer one of the largest head and neck oncology teams in the country with a very busy clinical service.
 The fellow will develop increasing comfort in managing complex head and neck oncology patients within a multi-disciplinary framework.
 Dedicated clinical faculty provides mentorship to help develop skills and knowledge needed for an academic career.
 The academic milieu includes one of the finest Otolaryngology residency programs in the country, with excellence in every aspect of the field.
 The tumor biology research program of the Johns Hopkins Department of Otolaryngology is world renowned as a leader in clinical translational research pertaining to head and neck cancer.
 Trainees have been highly successful in launching clinical translational academic careers.